axeldaguerre/Kobo_annotations_extractor/README.md

 It was tested only for Kobo Libra 2.
 But Any Kobo should works just fine.

+In fact if a program is using `SQLite` as its annotation saving, you will be able to tweak the tool quite easily, you will have to change the column name though (using a tool like DB Browser for Sqlite).

 ## Highly influenced
 This is influenced by https://github.com/EpicGamesExt/raddebugger.
 Currently a significant portion of the code is from this very well written source code.